- Center for Instructional and Learning Technologies

 If your primary role at UND is a student, your work and student email accounts were merged into your @UND.edu account.
 Your username for your @UND.edu email account changed to NDUS.Identifier@NDUS.edu and your password is the same password that you use for Blackboard and Campus Connection.

 If your primary role at UND is faculty/staff, email from your student account was copied into your faculty/staff account.
 You will receive all of your email to your @UND.edu email account.
 Your username and password for this account will not change.

 I am primarily a faculty/staff member at UND and am not a current student.
 Why do I now see a bunch of extra mail in my @UND.edu account?

 If you previously had an @my.UND.edu student email account, that mail has been copied into your @UND.edu email account.
 No other changes have been made to your account.

 Will students have access to see appointments on faculty/staff calendars?

 By default, all calendars in Office 365 are set to “Free/Busy.”
 Student will be able to see when faculty/staff have a period of time blocked out, but they will not be able to see the meeting title or any of the meeting details, unless the default setting has been changed by the faculty/staff member.

-Can I use Skype for Business (formerly known as Lync) to video conference with other students, staff or faculty?
+Can I use Skype for Business to video conference with other students, staff or faculty?

 Yes.
-Skype for Business will allow you to collaborate with all students, staff, and faculty within the North Dakota University System who are a part of the email consolidation.
+Skype for Business will allow current students to collaborate with all students, staff, and faculty within the North Dakota University System who are a part of the email consolidation.